Skip to content

 This class implements perception based on the Von Neumann neighborhood.

-The Von Neumann neighborhood includes cells within a specified Manhattan distance of the central
+The Von Neumann neighborhood includes all cells within Manhattan distance `radius`

 """